 - follow the instructions for making a screen print in the youtube Introduction to screen printing.
 The design can be altered for their making, at the teacher's discretion.

 Feedback is formative for the duration of the project.

 This sequence and accompanying worksheets are available as word documents below.

-- Visual Arts 7-10 Syllabus copyright NSW Education Standards Authority (NESA) for and on behalf of the Crown in right of the State of New South Wales, 2003.
+Syllabus outcomes and content descriptors from Visual Arts 7–10 Syllabus (2003) © NSW Education Standards Authority (NESA) for and on behalf of the Crown in right of the State of New South Wales, 2017.